Murghendra/GPT3-UI/README.md

 #### -Fundamentals of the CSS BEM Model
 #### -From soft and pleasant animations to complex gradients
 #### -Perfectly placed media queries for satisfactory responsiveness covering almost devices
-#### -And at the end you'll learn how to deploy your websites to extremely fast servers and give them a custom domain name.
+#### -And at the end i have learnt how to deploy this website to extremely fast servers and give them a custom domain name.